CBD Oil

 This blog post is not and should not be considered legal advice.
 We are publishing this in the state of Vermont for purely informational purposes.
 If you have any questions about your state and hemp, please contact a LOCAL attorney.

-According to the 2018 Farm Bill, hemp is “cannabis that contains less than 0.3% THC.13 and is no longer included on the DEA’s schedule I controlled substances list.
-Hemp is now considered by the federal government to be an agricultural commodity and certain products, like CBD hemp flower and products derived from the hemp plant, are considered federally legal.
+The USDA considers hemp to be “cannabis that contains less than 0.3% THC.”13 and an agricultural commodity.
+Certain products, like CBD hemp flower and products derived from the hemp plant, are considered federally legal.

 Aside from hemp flower cultivation, the processing, sale, and transportation of CBD hemp flower products are also legal.
 (Provided your vendor has the right paperwork!)